Skip to Content

 Instructions

-1. Place the chicken tikka in a large bowl and squeeze the lemon juice over them and sprinkle with a little salt.
+1. Place the chicken tikka in a large bowl and add the garlic and ginger paste.
+Squeeze the lemon/lime juice over the top and sprinkle with a little salt.
+Rub this all right into the flesh and set aside while you prepare the second marinade.

-4. Allow to marinaded for six hours or up to 48 hours - the longer the better.
-If you don't have time to marinate the chicken, 30 minutes or so will still be good.
+3. Allow to marinaded for 30 minutes or up to 48 hours - the longer the better.
+If you don't have time to marinate the chicken, you can go straight to cooking but the longer marination time will benefit the flavour and texture.

 Did you like this recipe?